canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

   ```

-- The [http://canjs.com/doc/can-define.types.html “any” type] can be used to define a property as
+- The [can-define.types “any” type] can be used to define a property as
   accepting any data type like:

   ```js